Menu Close

 • Finally, you may have a Co-Investigator or Study Coordinator fill out a CRU Application on your behalf through CRUOnline.

-4. When you’ve completed the application, the system will allow you to submit it to the CRU and begin the review process.
+4. When you’ve completed the application, the system will allow you to submit it and the review process will begin.

 How to Access CRUOnline

-If you have any questions regarding the CRU application process, please feel free to contact us at 410-550-7033 or by email at crus@jhmi.edu.
+If you have any questions regarding the CRU application process, please send an email to [email protected].

 The Review Process

-All studies undergo an expedited review, which typically takes 2-4 weeks.
-The expedited review process consists of a review from CRU administration (Clinical staff, Research Participant Advocate, Administrative staff, and the Medical Director) to assess the feasibility of the study with respect to the ability of the CRU staff to safely perform all study procedures requested and the capacity of the unit to accommodate the volume of participants requested.
+All studies undergo an expedited review, with the intent of aligning our process with your timeline.
+This typically takes 2-4 weeks.
+This process consists of a review from CRU program administrator, the clinic manager of unit, the research participant advocate, and at times the medical director.
+This review is to assess the feasibility of the study with respect to the ability of the CRU staff to safely perform all study procedures requested and the capacity of the unit to accommodate the volume of participants requested.

 CRU Fees